TURTLE: A C library for an optimistic stepping through a topography: Balancing speed and accuracy

-A detailed look at individual tracks shows that the tail events, with errors of several mm, are due to trajectories grazing the topography, i.e. being almost parallel to some parts of the ground.
+A detailed look at individual tracks shows that the tail events, with errors of several mm, are due to trajectories grazing the topography, i.e.~being almost parallel to some parts of the ground.
 These effects are visible on the error maps of Puy de Dôme (top plots of fig.~\ref{fig:error}).
-In particular, on the upper left plot (CDC view) one clearly sees details of the Puy de Dôme surface due to grazing rays.
-This effect is also visible on the upper right plot (TDF view).
+In particular, on the left plot (CDC view) one clearly sees details of the Puy de Dôme surface due to grazing rays.
 The top area of Puy de Dôme (above 10$\,^\mathrm{o}$) is very steep from this side.
 The lines of sight make a large angle with the slope of the volcano, and a good resolution is achieved.
 However, In the bottom area the slope is milder.
 As a result the lines of sight graze the ground smoothing out its roughness and leading to a poorer accuracy.
 It also explains the larger correlation observed between $|\Delta d|$ and the total rock depth.
-The Ulastai view is more complex since a single line of sight can stack several features: summits, valleys, etc ...
-The absence of correlation between $|\Delta d|$ and the total rock depth confirms that errors result from local peculiarities, e.g. a line of sight grazing a plateau, rather than from an accumulation of numerical errors.
+The Ulastai view is more complex since a single line of sight can include several features: summits, valleys, etc. The absence of correlation between $|\Delta d|$ and the total rock depth confirms that errors result from local peculiarities, e.g.~a line of sight grazing a plateau, rather than from an accumulation of numerical errors.

-The consumed CPU time for each line of sight is shown on fig.~\ref{fig:CPU}.
-Depending on the direction of observation, the CPU time varies by 2 to 3 orders of magnitude, from 10\,$\mu$s to 10\,ms. The CPU time increases abruptly when crossing rocks.
+The consumed CPU time for each line of sight is shown in fig.~\ref{fig:CPU}.
+Depending on the direction of observation, the CPU time varies by 2 to 3 orders of magnitude from 10\,$\mu$s to 10\,ms. The CPU time increases abruptly when crossing rocks.
 The lines of sight crossing rocks, half of the total number, amount to 90\,\% of the CPU of a view.
-The CPU time is mainly driven by the rock depth, with correlation factors of 73\,\% (Ulastai), 77\,\% (TDF) and 87\,\% (CDC).
-The secondary factor is the number of boundaries to map, i.e. the complexity of the topography.
-In addition, close to the horizontal, the CPU cost also increases due to the very long paths needed in order to reach the exit altitude, e.g. $\sim$110\,km at 0\,deg of elevation in order to reach 2\,000\,m high, starting from Col de Ceyssat.
-The consumed CPU time is approximatively proportional to the number of Monte-Carlo iterations used in order to map a line of sight.
-The average ratio is of 0.5\,$\mu$s per iteration for the Puy de Dome views.
+The CPU time is mainly driven by the rock depth, with correlation factors of 73\,\% (Ulastai), and 87\,\% (CDC).
+The secondary factor is the number of boundaries to map, i.e.~the complexity of the topography.
+In addition, close to the horizontal, the CPU cost also increases due to the very long paths needed in order to reach the exit altitude, e.g.~$\sim$110\,km at $0\,^\mathrm{o}$ of elevation in order to reach 2\,000\,m high, starting from Col de Ceyssat.
+The consumed CPU time is approximatively proportional to the number of Monte~Carlo steps used in order to map a line of sight.
+The average ratio is of 0.5\,$\mu$s per step for the CDC view.